OU-Libraries/cdm-util-scripts/README.md

 The reconciliation configuration file specifies these parameters:
 * `repository-url` the CONTENTdm instance URL
 * `collection-alias` the collection CONTENTdm alias
-* `identifier-nick` the CONTENTdm nickname for a metadata field to match CSV rows to CONTENTdm objects
+* `identifier-nick` the CONTENTdm nickname for an object-level metadata field to match CSV rows to CONTENTdm objects
-* `match-mode` one of `page`, to match compound object rows to page-level metadata, or `object` to match compound object rows to object-level metadata
+* `match-mode` one of `page`, to match field data CSV rows to page-level metadata, or `object` to match field data CSV rows to object-level metadata
-* `page-position-column-name` the name of the column in the field data CSV that enumerates the page the CSV row corresponds to if `match-mode` is `page`
+* `page-position-column-name` the name of the column in the field data CSV that enumerates the page the CSV row corresponds to in a compound object if `match-mode` is `page`

-Only `match-mode` is required (this will simply transpose the field data CSV into JSON).
+Only `match-mode` is required (if provided by itself csv2catcher will simply transpose the field data CSV into JSON).
 If any of `repository-url`, `collection-alias`, or `identifier-nick` is specified, they must all be specified.
 If `match-mode` is `page`, `page-position-column-name` must be specified (otherwise it is ignored).

 Example of a JSON reconciliation configuration file:
 ```